jundalisay/spblist/content/en/research/ancient/jewish/old-testament/exodus/chapter-20.md

 <sup>22</sup> Enki said to Moses:

 {{< l a="Enki" >}}
-Tell the children of Israel: You have seen that I have spoken to you from heaven. <sup>23</sup> Do not make alien-gods of silver to rival me.
+Tell the Israelites: You have seen that I have spoken to you from heaven. <sup>23</sup> Do not make alien-gods of silver to rival me.
 Do not make alien-gods of gold for yourselves.

 <sup>24</sup> Make an altar of earth for me.
 Sacrifice on it your burnt offerings, and your peace offerings, your flocks and herds.
 In all places where I record my name I will come to you and bless you.